1982 Honda Prelude Sport Coupe

 1986 Honda Prelude Si coupe

-A 1986 Honda Prelude Si recently sold on Bring a Trailer for $7,500.
-This made me wonder why I hadn’t yet written about any Prelude.
+In February 2022, a 1986 Honda Prelude Si sold on Bring a Trailer for $7,500.
+This appearance made me wonder why I hadn’t yet written about any Prelude.

 “We are lots of fun.”